Savannah Prez Showcases Bubbly Backside In Tight Jeans & Booties

 “Such an inspiring person I wish there more people like you in his world savanna.
 I love all your content it’s amazing and it’s helping me to stay on it during these dark times that we are in right now and also stay safe,” one more added.

 Last week, The Inquisitr shared that the fitness superstar posed for another hot shot while she was getting some fresh air outside.
-In the share, she rocked a tiny pair of turquoise short, showcasing her muscular quads for the camera.
+In the share, she rocked tiny turquoise shorts, showcasing her muscular quads for the camera.
 That post also attracted a ton of attention for the star.